shafirov/kwp/README.md

 # kwp
-webpack loader for javascript artifacts produced by Kotlin.JS Gradle builds
+webpack plugin for resolving modules produced by Kotlin.JS Gradle builds

-This comes as Gradle plugin, which adds webpack_loader task to a project, which scans project jar artifacts for generated javascript files and generates a module to require them in proper order.
+This comes as Gradle plugin, which adds webpack_loader task to a project, which scans project jar artifacts for generated javascript files as well as Webpack plugin, which declares an alias for each Kotlin module to it resulting javascript output.
+Webpack plugin is also watching

-Also this provides a webpack loader, that handles build.gradle files and accepts gradle project name as query parameter to require request.
+Kotlin sourcefiles and launches Webpack build appropriately.

 For example of usage please look at https://github.com/shafirov/kwp-sample